Kevin Lerena: Lerena vs. Kalenga

+Lerena vs. Kucher

 Lerena made the first defense of his IBO title against the #13 ranked WBC cruiserweight contender Dmytro Kucher.
-The bout was scheduled as the headliner of the Emperors Palace fight card, which was held on March 3, 2018.
+The bout was scheduled as the headliner of the Emperors Palace fight card, which was held on 3 March 2018.
 Fight promoter Golden Gloves announced that the winner of the title fight would face Roman Golovashchenko just six weeks later.
-Lerena won the fight by a wide unanimous decision, with two judges awarding him eleven of the twelve contested rounds, while the third judge scored the fight 117-111 for Lerena.
+Lerena won the fight by a wide unanimous decision, with two judges awarding him eleven of the twelve contested rounds, while the third judge scored the fight 117–111 for Lerena.

-True to their word, promoter Golden Gloves scheduled Lerena to face Roman Golovashchenko in his second IBO cruierserweight title defense.
+True to their word, promoter Golden Gloves scheduled Lerena to face Roman Golovashchenko in his second IBO cruiserweight title defense.
 Lerena entered the bout as the #6 ranked WBC and #4 ranked IBF contender, while Golovashchenko wasn't at the time highly regarded by any of the four major boxing governing bodies.
-He won the fight by unanimous decision, with scores of 116-111, 115-112 and 115-112.
+He won the fight by unanimous decision, with scores of 116–111, 115–112 and 115–112.
 Lerena scored the sole knockdown of the fight in the fifth round, dropping Golovashchenko with a left hand, although he was unable to finish his opponent.

 In 2018 he tested positive for a banned substance by the Voluntary Anti-Doping Association.
-He was cleared of any wrongdoing by the IBO on February 2, 2019.
+He was cleared of any wrongdoing by the IBO on 2 February 2019.

+Lerena vs. Mann

 Lerena made the third defense of his IBO title against the undefeated Artur ‘Thunder’ Mann.
-The fight was scheduled for March 16, 2019, to be contested at the Emperors Palace in Kempton Park, South Africa.
+The fight was scheduled for 16 March 2019, to be contested at the Emperors Palace in Kempton Park, South Africa.
 Lerena won the fight by a fourth-round technical knockout.
 He first knocked Mann down twice in the second round, with an uppercut and a flurry of punches.
 Mann was able to survive the third round, but was stopped by another flurry of punches in the fourth round, with 23 seconds left.

+Lerena vs. Ducar

-Lerena was scheduled to make his fourth IBO title defense against Vasil Ducar on June 8, 2019.
+Lerena made his fourth IBO title defense against Vasil Ducar on 8 June 2019.
 As Ducar was vastly less experienced with only nine fights up to that point, and as he hadn't faced the same level of competition as Lerena, he came into the fight as a significant underdog.
-Lerena won the fight by a wide unanimous decision, with scores of 120-108, 119-109 and 117-111.
+Lerena won the fight by a wide unanimous decision, with scores of 120–108, 119–109 and 117–111.

+Lerena vs. Seferi

-Lerena was scheduled to make his fifth IBO title defense against Sefer Seferi on September 21, 2019, at the Emperors Palace in Kempton Park, South Africa.
+Lerena was scheduled to make his fifth IBO title defense against Sefer Seferi on 21 September 2019, at the Emperors Palace in Kempton Park, South Africa.
 The 40-year old Seferi came into the fight as the #30 ranked IBO cruiserweight contender, and was seen as a large underdog.
 Lerena won the fight by a third-round technical knockout.
 He landed a left hook to the body, followed by a left hook to the head, which floored Seferi.
 As Seferi was unable to rise from the canvas, referee Jean Robert Laine decided to stop the fight.